Hello everyone, this is me Austin Tuwiner (the one on the left).

 If I were to add up my total hours spent on each project, Bitpremier would be first.

 I still own and run Bitpremier to this day, and it’s one of my main sources of income.

 - Just how much money websites can make.

 - Don't take anything for granted.

 - Relying on Google or other large companies for traffic isn't optimal.

 ContentCobra | July 2018

-ContentCobra is a premium content marketing platform that I still work on today.
+ContentCobra is a premium content marketing platform that allowed businesses to automate their content marketing.